moebarox/food-display/README.md

 # Food Delivery App

 This is a food delivery app that allows users to order food from a restaurant.
 The app is built using Next.js and TypeScript.
+Live demo can be found [here](https://food-display-ecyqmnznl-hendra-arfiansyahs-projects.vercel.app/).

 ## Dependencies